Musicology Handbook

 This exam is advisory in function; no student’s standing in the program will be jeopardized by their performance on the exam or during any subsequent remedial study.

 The closed‐book diagnostic theory exam is sent to students electronically over Winter Break.
-Students can take the exam at any point over the break so long as they do not spend more than 15 total hours (including 3 hours of time to research background literature and 12 hours for the balance of the exam) completing it.
-Completed tests must be submitted via Musicology Student Portal before the first day of the spring semester.
-For 2024-2025, the deadline is January 26, 2025.
+Students can take the exam at any point over the break so long as they do not spend more than 12 total hours completing it.
+Completed tests must be submitted via email to the DGS and Academic Programs Administrator before the first day of the spring semester.
+For 2025-2026, the deadline is January 26, 2025.

 Students can prepare by reviewing materials from undergraduate theory curricula such as: